 The Emergency Medical Service Public Advocacy Council (EMSPAC) presents the following policy platform to advance EMS workers.
 We aim to increase public awareness of our issues and improve inter-agency solidarity as a national service.
-We encourage broader unity of efforts, and develop legislation to advance the welfare of Emergency Medical Technicians, Paramedics, and EMS Officers.
-This demands program presents objectives that are long-running industry-standard wages and benefits for Nursing, Fire Suppression, Law Enforcement, Sanitation, and Corrections.
+We encourage broader unity of efforts and we aim to eventually develop legislation to advance the welfare of Emergency Medical Technicians, Paramedics, and EMS Officers.
+This Parity program presents objectives that are long-running industry-standard wages and benefits for Nursing, Fire Suppression, Law Enforcement, Sanitation, and Corrections.
 Services which we peg to achieve EMS Parity.

 EMSPAC presents this program in hopes it will not only be adapted as baseline demands in upcoming EMS Labor Negotiations but will also be supported by City, State, and National Level Legislation.

 Included are the industrial recommendations for wage and benefit minimums to be followed by immediate next step proposals for each of the five sectors of the Emergency Medical Services; Municipal 911, Voluntary Hospital-based 911, Private Contract Staffing of Voluntary Hospital 911, Private Interfacility Transport and Community Volunteers.

 These are our 15 Objectives for EMTs, Paramedics, and EMS Officers in the State of New York.

 |4.
 Unlimited Sick Time|

 |7.
 Longevity Pay Parity|

 |8.
 Paid Meal/Bathroom Breaks|

 |12.
 Recertification, Continuing Education & Licensure|